oneyashraj/gittogethers.github.io/README.md

   - Profile picture and name shown after validation
   - Name can be edited in Section 1 only
   - Company names are cleaned (@ prefix removed)
-  - GitHub stats included in form submission
+  - GitHub stats (repos and followers) included in form submission
 - Event handling:
   - Events are shown until their end_time
   - No events message shown when all events have ended
   - Confirmation dates shown in thank you message
+- Thank you screen:
+  - Shows user's first name
+  - Displays confirmation date
+  - Configurable buttons for additional actions